 “Five minutes.
 Pretty please.”
 I know she's a softy.

 “I'll keep it warm, babycakes.”

 Mommy closed the door, and I could have finished the song and the program, or so I thought.
 My fingers flew across the keyboard, but a group chat popped up with cartoon avatars for Master Leg0, DEFCON0, and FlashM.
 We were as close as hackers get, but that didn't mean we showed each other our real faces.
 Their wisecracks about my pink hair would have never ended.
 If they'd talk to me at all.

-Fortunately, hackers are camera-shy, even the white hats, the good ones that protect others from black hats.
+Fortunately, hackers are camera-shy, even the good ones that protect us from evil.
 We prefer showing pix from cartoons or fantasy epics.
 Once video chat becomes the thing, I'll have to get a rad visual effects program.